Fastaval/Fastaval-app/README.md

 | `flutter build appbundle --no-tree-shake-icons --release` | Builds a release bundle of android                     |
 | `flutter build ipa`                                       | Builds a release file for iOS                          |

+## Deploy to iOS

+When you want to deploy the app, build it using the above command, open the app "Transporter" and upload it through there.

 ## Flutter Documentation

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs),